richy486/CloudinaryImage/README.md

                                                            [self.activityIndicator stopAnimating];
                                                        }];

-CloudinaryCompletionBlock image will be nil if cached image is found that matches lastPathComponent of path.
+CloudinaryCompletionBlock image will be nil if cached image is found that matcheslast path.